-Mr. Sisson is president of ConservAmerica.
+Mr. Sisson is the former president of ConservAmerica.
 He joined the organization after a 22-year career in commercial banking.
 Mr. Sisson served two terms as mayor of Sturgis, Michigan.
 He was the only elected Republican to speak at Climate Crisis Action Day in 2007, was recognized as Michigan’s Environmental Leader of the Year 2008, and joined Senators Kerry and Lieberman on stage when they introduced their climate bill in 2011.
 He was appointed to Michigan’s Environmental Justice Working Group by Republican Governor Rick Snyder.
 Mr. Sisson serves on the boards of the Michigan League of Conservation Voters Education Fund and Michigan Chapter of the Backcountry Hunters & Anglers as well as the Presidential Climate Advisory Panel.

 Robin Tyner, Senior Fellow